robertseaton/robertseaton.github.com/_posts/2014-02-16-simulated-annealing-intuition.markdown

 ---
-title: Intuition for Simulated Annealing
+title: A Picture Guide to Simulated Annealing
 layout: post
 summary: "This post develops the intuition behind simulated annealing via lots of pictures.
 It's self-contained and ought to be accessible to those without a math-centric background.
 It also serves as a gentle introduction to